kawthar-bensalah/MystroHome/README.md

 * Preparation of the database

 1 - Access to MongoDB
 2 - Create a SmartHomeDB database
-3 - Create three collections: Scenarios, Users and Objects
+3 - Create three collections: Scenarios, Users and Objects.

 * NetBeans IDE.